 Satisfying the AC Requirement at UC Berkeley

-Satisfying the AC Requirement at Other Colleges
+Satisfying the AC Requirement at Other Institutions

 Petitioning a Course for AC Credit

 The AC curriculum has been specially developed to enrich the student experience at UC Berkeley, and as such, is a unique reflection of UC Berkeley faculty's expertise in fields related to issues of critical diversity studies.
-However, there are instances in which courses offered at other educational institutions also formulate experiences which meet the expectations of the AC requirement at UC Berkeley.
+However, there are instances in which courses offered at other educational institutions also formulate experiences that meet the expectations of the AC requirement at UC Berkeley.
 In this case, students have the option of submitting a petition to the Academic Senate, to have a non-AC course they have taken and successfully passed, if they believe that course satisfies the AC requirement.

 It is important to keep in mind, that just because a non-AC course "looks" or "feels” like an AC course this does not mean that a petition will be approved by the Academic Senate.
 AC courses are governed by a very specific regulation that is interpreted and applied by the Academic Senate’s Subcommittee on the Breadth Requirement in American Cultures.